State Funding History

-During the 2005 legislative session, the Republican-led House and the Senate, controlled by Democrats, worked with strong support from Secretary of Transportation Phil Tomlinson to pass House Bill 1078.
+During the 2005 legislative session, the Republican-led House and the Democrat-controlled Senate worked with strong support from Secretary of Transportation Phil Tomlinson to pass House Bill 1078.
 The measure was signed by Gov. Brad Henry, creating the Rebuilding Oklahoma Access and Driver Safety (ROADS) Fund and setting the stage for later improvements in transportation funding.

 Secretary of Transportation Phil Tomlinson

 HB 1078 Summary

 - Increased state transportation funding by $17.5 million each year or by $35 million in years when the state revenue was anticipated to climb at least 3%, until an additional $170 million in annual funding was reached.

 - The new funding would come from an income tax allocation and would be in addition to fuel tax revenue.

 In a special September 2005 election, Oklahoma voters soundly defeated a ballot measure that would have increased motor fuel tax rates for the first time since the 1980s and designated the revenue collected solely to transportation projects.
 With gas and diesel prices soaring following Hurricane Katrina, the fuel tax measure State Question 723 was rejected by more than 87 percent of voters, making it the most lopsided defeat of a ballot measure in state history.
 SQ 723’s rejection was interpreted as a sign that the voters wanted the state to address its infrastructure problem using exiting revenues rather than through a tax increase.